aaryanpatel2/erisa-recovery-dev-challenge/README.md

 - [] **Admin Dashboard:** 📊 Stats like total flagged claims, average underpayment
 - [x] **CSV Re-upload:** 🔄 Overwrite or append logic for data
 - [] **User Authentication:** 🔐 Login system with user-specific annotations
+- [x] **GitHub Webhook:** 🔗 Automatically pulls and redeploys on PythonAnywhere when a GitHub push event occurs (my own idea/feature, separate from the challenge)

 ## ⚙️ Setup Instructions